-The directors present their annual report and audited financial statements for the five month period ended 30 June 2015.
+The directors present their Annual Report and audited financial statements for the year ended 30 June 2016.

 Financial risk management objectives and policies

 Details of the financial risk management objectives and policies can be found in the strategic report on pages 2 and 3 and form part of this report by cross reference.